Intrinsic measurement errors for the speed of light in vacuum: Introduction

 Here we establish how precisely $c$ in a given region of space--time may be determined {\em in principle}, i.e.~independent of any technical challenges.
-Our approach is based on the firmly established quantum parameter estimation theory (q-pet) \cite{Helstrom1967,helstrom_quantum_1969,Braunstein94,braunstein_generalized_1996,wiseman_quantum_2009,Giovannetti04,giovannetti_quantum_2006,Paris09} and general relativity (GR) in semiclassical approximation.
-Q-pet allows one to obtain a lower bound on the precision with which a parameter $\theta$ may be estimated that parametrizes a quantum state specified by a density matrix $\rho(\theta)$.
+Our approach is based on the firmly established quantum parameter estimation theory (q-pet) \cite{Helstrom1967,helstrom_quantum_1969,Braunstein94,braunstein_generalized_1996,wiseman_quantum_2009,Giovannetti04,giovannetti_quantum_2006,Paris09} and general relativity (GR) in semiclassical approximation {\cite{davies_birrell}}.
+Q-pet allows one to obtain a lower bound on the uncertainty with which a parameter $\theta$ may be estimated that parametrizes a quantum state specified by a density matrix $\rho(\theta)$.
 The power of q-pet is due to the facts that {\em i.)} the bound is reachable in the limit of a large number of measurements, and {\em ii.)} it is optimized over all possible quantum mechanical measurements (positive operator valued measures, POVM \cite{Peres93}) and all data-analysis schemes (unbiased estimator functions).
-This so-called quantum Cram\'er-Rao bound \cite{Helstrom1967,helstrom_quantum_1969,Braunstein94,braunstein_generalized_1996} becomes relevant once all technical noise problems have been solved, and only the fundamental quantum uncertainties remain.
+This so-called quantum Cram\'er-Rao bound (QCRB) \cite{Helstrom1967,helstrom_quantum_1969,Braunstein94,braunstein_generalized_1996} becomes relevant once all technical noise problems have been solved, and only the fundamental quantum uncertainties remain.
 It is the ultimate achievable lower bound on the uncertainty with which any parameter can be measured.
 Recently, the q-pet formalism was applied to the measurement of parameters in relativistic quantum field theory such as proper times and accelerations, the Unruh effect, gravitation, or the estimation of the mass of a black hole \cite{Ahmadi14,Ahmadi14.2,Aspachs10,Downes11}.
 In the present work we go a step further by examining the back-action of the quantum probe on the metric of space-time.
-Taking back-action into account was proposed before \cite{Ahluwalia94,Amelino-Camelia94,Ng00} but to the best of our knowledge we combine for the first time modern q-pet with a precise calculation of the back-action of the probe on the space-time metric.
-We show that there is an optimal photon number at which the perturbation of the space-time metric due to the probe equals the quantum uncertainty of the measurement itself, establishing thus an ultimate lower bound on how precisely $c$ and the metric can be determined {\em in principle}.
-The fact that an uncertainty of $c$ implies an uncertainty of the metric of space-time is based on the generally accepted premise that the parameter $c$ in GR (which also plays the role of the maximum speed of propagation of information and the speed of gravitational waves) is identical to the speed of light in vacuum.
+Taking back-action into account was proposed before \cite{RevModPhys.29.255,PhysRev.109.571,Ahluwalia94,Amelino-Camelia94,Ng00} but to the best of our knowledge we combine for the first time modern q-pet with a precise calculation of the back-action of the probe on the space-time metric.
+We show that there is an optimal photon number at which the perturbation of the space-time metric due to the probe equals the quantum uncertainty of the measurement itself, establishing thus an ultimate lower bound on the uncertainty with which $c$ can be determined.